Gender neutrality in languages with grammatical gender: French

 Within France, this gender-inclusive language has been met with some harsh resistance from the Académie Française and French conservatives.
 For example, in 2017, Prime Minister Édouard Philippe called for the banning of inclusive language in official documents because it purportedly violated French grammar.
 Additionally, the Académie Française does not support the inclusive feminine forms of traditionally masculine job titles, stating their position on their website:

 One of the constraints of the French language is that it only has two genders; to describe qualities common to both sexes, it was necessary to impart a generic value to only one of the two genders so it can neutralize the difference between the sexes.
 The Latin heritage opted for the masculine. [...]
 Changes, made deliberately in one area, may have unexpected consequences in others.
 They risk sowing confusion and disorder in a subtle balance that has been achieved through use, and that it would seem better advised to leave it to usage to make any changes.

-In this same statement, the Académie Française expressed that if an individual wishes for her job title reflect her gender, it is her right to name her own identity in personal correspondences.
+In this same statement, the Académie Française expressed that if an individual wishes for her job title to reflect her gender, it is her right to name her own identity in personal correspondences.

-In contrast linguistic traditionalism in France, the use of feminine job titles is more widely accepted in the larger Francophonie.
+In contrast to linguistic traditionalism in France, the use of feminine job titles is more widely accepted in the larger Francophonie.
 The use of non-gendered job titles in French is common and generally standard practice among the francophones in Belgium and in Canada.
 By law in Quebec, the use of gender-inclusive job titles is obligatory if the writer has not opted for gender-free terms.

 Although some long-established positions of high prestige, such Governor General of Canada exist in both masculine and feminine variants, honorary titles remain masculine throughout the Francophonie even when the award or honor is bestowed unto a woman.
 Examples are titles such as Grand Officier, Commandeur, Officier, Chevalier, Compagnon, Immortel used in the Order of Canada, the National Order of Quebec, France's Legion of Honor and the Académie Française, or Belgium's and Monaco's Order of the Crown.